 While everyday here at Back2Stonewall is about gay history.
 October is “officially” known in the United States as Gay History Month.(Later referred to as LGBT History Month as to give the focus of inclusion to all.)

-The LGBT community’s history is the only community worldwide that is not taught its history at home, in public schools or in religious institutions.
-LGBT History Month provides role models, builds community and makes the civil rights statement about our extraordinary national and international contributions.
+The LGBT community’s history is the only community worldwide that is not taught in public schools (except California) or in religious institutions.
+So Gay History Month provides a venue for stories of events and role models which helps build the community and make a civil rights statement about our extraordinary national and international contributions.

-So lets learn a little gay history about Gay/LGBT History Month and how it came to be in October and not June when we celebrate the anniversary of the Stonewall riots.
+So lets learn a little gay history about Gay/LGBT History Month and how and why it came to be in October and not June when we celebrate PRIDE and the anniversary of the Stonewall riots.